-Green cards for parents may be sponsored by an adult United States citizen sons and daughters.
-Parents of adult US citizens are considered “immediate relatives” under US immigration laws and are not subject to numerical immigration quotas.
+Green cards for parents may be sponsored by adult United States citizen sons and daughters.
+Parents of US citizens who are 21 years of age or older are considered “immediate relatives” and are not subject to numerical immigration quotas.

-However, if you parents entered the U.S. without inspection, they will have to return to their country in order to be interviewed for green cards.
-In addition, they would have to be qualified for an unlawful presence waiver.
+However, if you parents entered the United States without inspection, they will have to return to their country in order to be interviewed for green cards.
+In addition, they would need to get I-601A unlawful presence waivers.

 Green Cards for Parents Lawfully Residing in the U.S.